Fact checkedFact Checked

 • The formula lacks B vitamins which are vital in weight loss

 Powher appetite suppressant pills are exclusively sold via the main brand’s website.
-They offer their clients free shipping when you buy two plus items via the website.
+They offer their clients free shipping when they buy two plus items via the website.
 They also offer a 90-day money-back guarantee.

 The brand prides itself on producing its formula in FDA-registered facilities that only use healthy and sustainable practices to make this appetite suppressant supplement.